gxf1212/notes/MD/FYP-notes.md

 > 1. https://www.ks.uiuc.edu/Research/namd/mailing_list/namd-l.2003-2004/0295.html
 >
->    You will need to have a non binary coord file with as well as the binary
+>    You will need to have a non binary coord file with as well as a binary one.
->    forms.
 Don't know why, thats just the way it is...
 >
-> 2. how to monitor your simulation?
+>2. how to monitor your simulation?
 >
 >   search for “TIMING” or “Wall” in .log file for the progress of your simulation, which updates every $outputTiming steps.
 “Benchmark time:”is also ok
 >
-> 3.
+>3.

-> problems:
+> other problems:
 >
 > - Randomization of virtual memory (ASLR) is turned on in the kernel, thread migration may not work!
 Run 'echo 0 > /proc/sys/kernel/randomize_va_space' as root to disable it, or try running with '+isomalloc_sync'.
 >